How to care for chickens in winter – expert advice to protect your prized flock during the cold

-The first thing to say about caring for chickens in winter is try not to panic when the cold weather hits.
-Chickens are not are far better equipped than us at dealing with low temperatures.
+The first thing to say about caring for chickens in winter is to try not to panic when the cold weather hits.
+Chickens are far better equipped than us to deal with snow, frost and low temperatures.

 6 expert tips on caring for chickens in winter

-'There are so many chicken breeds to choose from, and a little education in breed-specific care goes a long way in determining success and maintaining a healthy flock,' says Jeff Raska.
+'There are so many chicken breeds to choose from, and a little education in breed-specific care goes a long way in determining success and maintaining a healthy flock,' says urban farmer Jeff Raska.

 'Chickens have inhabited every continent on this planet, and breeds have been developed for almost all climates,' he says.

-Assuming you are keeping chicken breeds which are hardy for your region, you can expect that they're already well equipped for winter.
+Assuming you are keeping chicken breeds that are hardy for your region, you can expect that they're already well-equipped for winter.

 All you need to do is take care of their basic lifestyle requirements and be aware of how these might change during cold weather.